valory-xyz/open-autonomy/docs/guides/register_packages_on_chain.md

 ## Register a service
-Before continue, ensure that you meet the [requirements](#requirements) stated above.
+Before continuing, ensure that you meet the [requirements](#requirements) stated above.

   1. **Connect your wallet.** Access the {{on_chain_frontend}}, and connect your [Metamask](https://metamask.io/) wallet.